 Healthy Living Course

-With the Healthy Living Course, it is MHA’s goal to assist participants in developing peer connections and to empower individuals to take charge of managing their chronic condition(s).
+With the Healthy Living Course, it is Mendonoma Health’s goal to assist participants in developing peer connections and to empower individuals to take charge of managing their chronic condition(s).

-This course is offered twice per year and the location of the class rotates throughout MHA’s Service Area.
+This course is offered twice per year either online or at a location within Mendonoma Health Alliance’s Service Area.
 To pre-enroll and save a seat on the waiting list, simply submit your name and contact information in the form to the right.

 This program is provided for full-time and part-time residents of Irish Beach, Manchester, Point Arena, Gualala, The Sea Ranch, Stewarts Point, Timber Cove and the coastal Cazadero community.
-We are not accepting out-of-the-area sign ups at this time.
+We are accepting out-of-the-area sign ups that represent up to 10% of class participants at this time.

 Upcoming Courses – 2022

 This website and Mendonoma Health Alliance’s programs are supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award through the Rural Health Network Development Program totaling $898,645 and through the Rural Communities Opioid Response Program totaling $1 million, over a 3-year period, with 80% funded by HRSA/HHS and 20% percentage funded by non-government source(s), such as the Arlene & Michael Rosen Foundation, Santa Rosa Memorial Hospital, the Community Foundation of Mendocino County and tax-deductible contributions from community members.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, HRSA/HHS or the U.S. Government.